This post contains affiliate links. Click here to see what that means!

 Do you have any tips for those starting an elimination diet and setting up their kitchens for the first time?

 Would you like to be featured in an AIP Kitchen Tour?
 We feature members of the community who are willing to share the real spaces where they cook, as well as their stories of transitioning to this lifestyle.
-If you are interested, drop us a line using the contact form!
+If you are interested, fill out our interest form!